Inder Dutt Lakhanpal

-Inder Dutt Lakhanpal (born 27 October 1962) is an Indian politician, who is serving as Member of Legislative Assembly from Barsar constituency.
-Inder Dutt Lakhanpal won from Barsar constituency in 2022 state assembly elections and 2024 assembly bypoll.
+Inder Dutt Lakhanpal (born 27 October 1962) is an Indian politician, who is serving as Member of Legislative Assembly of Himachal Pradesh from Barsar constituency.
+Inder Dutt Lakhanpal won from Barsar Assembly Constituency in 2022 state assembly elections and 2024 assembly bypoll.
 He is four term Member of Himachal Pradesh Legislative Assembly.

 Early life and education

 Inder Dutt Lakhanpal, born on 27 October 1962 in Shimla, is a dedicated social worker and politician.
 He is the son of Late Shri Salig Ram Lakhanpal.
 Inder Dutt Lakhanpal is a graduate and is married to Smt.
 Usha Devi Lakhanpal.
 The couple has one son and one daughter.

 Social Work

 He has been actively involved in social work, serving as the Chairman of the Rogi Kalyan Samiti (NGO) (Registered), which assists poor patients.
 Notably, he has donated blood 68 times, showcasing his commitment to community welfare.

 Political career

 Inder Dutt Lakhanpal's political journey includes various roles and responsibilities: